JaySokirko/Liberty/README.md

 ```
 Functions names do not matter, but they should be without any arguments.
 After permission request, the library will trigger a certain method, depends on the result.
-For instance, if the user has allowed the requested permission, function annotated @OnAllowed will be called.
+For instance, if requested permission is allowed, the function annotated @OnAllowed will be called.

 <br/>